1920s Trivia

 Answer: The Yugoslav Wars

-Question: Which American television sitcom, set in a coffeehouse in New York City, aired from 1994 to 2004 and became a cultural phenomenon?
+Question: Which iconic American sitcom, set in a quirky New York coffeehouse, served up laughs and life lessons from 1994 to 2004, making "Friends" a household name?

 Answer: Friends